Skip to main content

 warning

-The actor and trigger limit is a recommendation, the game does build even if you use more!!
+The actor and trigger limit is a recommendation.
+The game does build even if you exceed it.

 But we can't guarantee performance or that it even fits on VRAM or RAM.